chaaz/versio/docs/dependencies.md

 directory, with a bunch of files and folders inside it.
 Windows Versio has been tested with GnuPG version 2.3.1: run `"C:\Program Files (x86)\gnupg\bin\gpg.exe" --version` to check your version.

+When running git from `msys2` or `mingw` installation (for example, [git for Windows](https://gitforwindows.org/), you should ensure that your PATH environment includes `/c/Program Files (x86)/gnupg/bin` **first**, so that the gpg programs are run from the gpgme installation, and not from the gpg programs included in the shell.